of Teams: The recommended number of teams to go with is 18, as that means one team is eliminated after each week of fantasy-relevant football (we all know week 18 is a sham when it comes to fantasy football). However, you can go with however many teams you want. If you can only get 9 teams, perhaps

 The only two real rules for a Guillotine League is that it is a points-only league, not H2H, and the team with the lowest score each week is eliminated, and their players are sent to the waiver wire.
 Everything else is negotiable, such as how many teams you want in your league, if you want to do FAAB or standard waivers, and if you want to go with a last man standing format vs. a final four format.
 Let’s talk about each of these options:

-# of Teams: The recommended number of teams to go with is 17, as that means one team is eliminated after each week of fantasy-relevant football (we all know week 17 is a sham when it comes to fantasy football).
+# of Teams: The recommended number of teams to go with is 18, as that means one team is eliminated after each week of fantasy-relevant football (we all know week 18 is a sham when it comes to fantasy football).
 However, you can go with however many teams you want.
 If you can only get 9 teams, perhaps you do two weeks of scoring between eliminations.
 We had 16 teams last year, so our season ended on week 15.
-You can pretty much go with however many teams you want and get as creative as you want with the eliminations, but the ideal number is 17 teams.
+You can pretty much go with however many teams you want and get as creative as you want with the eliminations, but the ideal number is 18 teams.
+(Updated after the NFL season expanded to 18 weeks)

 Running Your Guillotine League